 Newly installed smart circuit devices will help provide quicker restoration times for customers

-WEST SENECA, NY — March 15, 2021 — New York State Electric & Gas (NYSEG) announced today it has completed upgrades to four circuits fed from its Langner Road substation in West Seneca as part of the company’s commitment to provide safe and reliable service to all customers.
-The completed project will create a more reliable and resilient energy grid for more than 7,800 customers in the town of West Seneca.
+BINGHAMTON, NY — December 1, 2021 — New York State Electric & Gas (NYSEG) announced today it has completed upgrades to 12 circuits fed from its Cayuga Heights and Fourth Street substations in Ithaca and South Lansing substation in Lansing as part of the company’s commitment to provide safe and reliable service to all customers.
+The completed project will create a more reliable and resilient energy grid for more than 9,100 customers in the city of Ithaca and town of Lansing.

-The project installed cutting edge technology, an Auto Grid Restoration (AGR) scheme, on the four upgraded circuits, which deliver power to customers’ homes and businesses, and at the Langner Road substation.
+The project installed cutting-edge technology, an Auto Grid Restoration (AGR) scheme, on the 12 upgraded circuits, which deliver power to customers’ homes and businesses, and at the three substations.
 The new equipment will help facilitate an effective and efficient response should outages occur.
-The upgrades include 25 newly installed smart circuit devices that can be remotely controlled to isolate problems on the system, such as a tree contact on an overhead line, and temporarily switch which circuit is powering customers, resulting in quicker restoration times.
+The upgrades include 39 newly installed smart circuit devices that can be remotely controlled to isolate problems on the system, such as a tree contact on an overhead line, and temporarily switch which circuit is powering customers, resulting in quicker restoration times.
 Additionally, the devices provide NYSEG with real-time information about where and why an outage might be occurring, allowing the company to dispatch field crews directly to the problem location to make repairs.

-The installation of the Auto Grid Restoration scheme on Langner Road substation’s circuits began in early 2020 and is NYSEG’s second AGR project to go live, with the first installed in Silver Creek.
+The installation of the Auto Grid Restoration scheme on these 12 circuits began in early 2020 and is NYSEG’s fourth AGR project to go live, with the first three installed in Silver Creek, Plattsburgh and West Seneca.
 The project is one of the several local investments NYSEG is making to update and improve its systems using the latest technologies and materials.
-The company is also currently expanding its Big Tree Road substation in Orchard Park and upgrading circuits in the town of Clarence.
 All projects focus on meeting the region’s growing energy demands and providing customers with reliable, high-quality power.

 NYSEG is a subsidiary of AVANGRID, Inc.